-11. BY-PASS POWER UNIT TIMER ADJUSTMENT PROCEDURE
+9. BY-PASS POWER UNIT TIMER ADJUSTMENT PROCEDURE

 Power Unit Timer Sequence - The T1 timer controls the time for the ram extend stroke.
 It is initiated when ram forward solenoid A is initiated and begins cycle.
 When time expires, timer signals solenoid B valve shift and timer T2 is initiated and it's time begins.
 When T2 time expires, the motor will shut down, unless unit has multicycle option.
-If multicycle time time has not expired, timer T1 and solenoid A will be initiated, creating another cycle.
-When Timer T3 expires, unit will complete the total cycle and shut down after T2 time has expired on current cycle.
-Timers T1 & T2 should be set with adequate time to dwell at least 2 seconds and each end of the stroke.
-See page P12 or P14 for timer locations and P20-P23 for timer electrical schematic integration.
+If multicycle timer time has not expired, timer T1 and solenoid A will be initiated, creating another cycle.
+When Time T3 expires, unit will complete the total cycle and shut down after T2 time has expired on current cycle.
+Timers T1 & T2 should be set with adequate time to dwell at least 2 seconds at each end of the stroke.
+See page P6 for timer locations and P11 for time electrical schematic integration.

 - a.
-Time T1 adjustment: Observe power unit operation and time dwell at end of extend stoke on empty compactor.
+Timer T1 adjustment: observe power unit operation and time dwell at end of stroke on empty compactor.
 If there is no dwell, increase time on T1 timer until a dwell is present, and time the dwell.
 Decrease T1 time until dwell is approximately 2-3 seconds. - b.
-Timer T2 adjustment: Observe power unit operation and time dwell at end of retract stroke on compactor.
+Timer T2 adjustment: observe power unit operation and time dwell at end of retract stroke on compactor.
 If there is no dwell, increase time on T2 timer until a dwell is present, and time the dwell.
 Decrease T2 time until dwell is approximately 2-3 seconds. - c.
-Time T3 adjustment: This timer controls the number of cycles of operation each time the power unit is started.
+Timer T3 adjustment: this timer controls the number of cycles of operation each time the power unit is started.
 See MULTICYCLE TIMER SETTING PROCEDURE in this section. - d.
-Timer T4 adjustment: This timer controls the 100% Full Light.
+Timer T4 adjustment: this timer controls the 100% Full Light.
 See POWER UNIT 100% FULL LIGHT ADJUSTMENT in this section.

-12. BY-PASS POWER UNIT PRESSURE ADJUSTMENT PROCEDURE
+10. BY-PASS POWER UNIT PRESSURE ADJUSTMENT PROCEDURE

 - a.
 Disconnect Compactor to Power Unit hoses as pressure can be created. - b.
 Install pressure gauge at fitting on top of pump.
 Need to adapt 1/8NPT to gauge. - c.
 Start unit, allowing pump to build pressure against uncoupled Quick Couplers, and observe pressure reading.
 If pressure is not 1850 psi or pressure desired, then continue on. - d.
-Loosen relief valve lock nut and adjust pressure to 1850 psi or other desired pressure.
+Loosen relief valve lock nut and adjust pressure to 1850 psi or other desired pressure. - e.
+Retighten relief valve lock nut - f.

-NOTE: Maximum pressure setting is 2,100 PSI.

-- e.
-Retighten relief valve lock nut

-- f.
 Reconnect hoses to unit and restart unit to check operation.